iprime2/User-CURD-NESTJS-INTERNSHIP-CODEINBOUND/README.md

 ## Description

 This repository contains a CRUD (Create, Read, Update, Delete) application built using NestJS framework.
-It utilizes Prisma ORM as the database toolkit, PostgreSQL as the database engine, Docker for containerization, JWT for authorization, Passport for authentication, and the Class Validator library for user input validation.
+It utilizes TypeORM as the database toolkit, PostgreSQL as the database engine, Docker for containerization, JWT for authorization, Passport for authentication, and the Class Validator library for user input validation.

 ## Getting Started